geoschem/GCClassic/docs/source/config/geoschem-config.rst

 .. option:: transport_timestep_in_s

-   Specifies the "heartbeat" timestep of GEOS-Chem Classic.
+   Specifies the "heartbeat" timestep of GEOS-Chem..
 This is the frequency at which transport, cloud convection, PBL mixing, and wet deposition will be done.